 - I thought I could soothe myself through writing, reading and exercise.
 I know the tools to make my mind and body strong.
 I know how to get to my flow state through deep and meaningful work.

 Why therapy now

-- The truth is I can help myself for a while, but the aloneness and emptiness always return.
+- I can help myself most of the time, but the aloneness and emptiness sometimes return.

 - I was listening to Jayson Gaddis’ Smart Couple Podcast and a woman asked a question about burning out her boyfriend.
 She had gone through a rough time for the last eight months.
 Her boyfriend had been very patient and understanding but had recently asked for a ten-day break from her.
 Her stress and depression were making him physically ill.
 He felt he was on her team but she was not on his.
 There was not a “Team Us”.
 Jayson said she needed to have other resources beside him.
 She needed to be well-resourced.
 I did not want to burn out my partner.
 I know being full or having multiple channels of support is important.

 - I landed in another state of feeling alone.
 There are a lot of things I’m juggling — work, relationships, parenting, household duties.
 Most of the time I’m taking care of everything myself.

 - My friends, family and boyfriend are not consistently available.
 Some of them are not well-resourced either.

 - It’s summer.
 My kids are home with me most days.
 While I enjoy their company, it leaves little time for deep work.
 Appointments, meals, interruptions and potential interruptions fragment my days.

 - A therapist specializing in nervous system regulation, childhood trauma and attachment theory started following me on twitter.